Big news, everyone:

 Pretty slick, right?

-Just click “Buy” and enter your credit card info.
+Just click “Buy” and enter your credit card info to share payment information.
 It’s about as easy as it gets.

 Quick enough for impulse purchases, robust enough for fully fleshed-out sales funnels.